Vietnam.vn - Nền tảng quảng bá Việt Nam

 The reason NASA is so worried is because the spacecraft was originally designed to be suitable for the OSIRIS-REx mission to Bennu.
 However, after the mission ended, the spacecraft was still in such good condition that NASA took advantage of it.

-The biggest challenge is that to reach Apophis in 2029, the spacecraft will have to circle the Sun several times, at points where the distance becomes too short.
+The biggest challenge is that to reach Apophis in 2029, the spacecraft will have to circle the Sun several times, at points where the distance becomes too close.
 So NASA engineers have anticipated the possibility that the heat from our parent star will destroy the spacecraft.

 Tàu NASA thoát hiểm, hướng đến